Iminophosphorane: Staudinger Reaction

 The earliest synthesis of an iminophosphorane was reported by Staudinger and Meyer in 1919 from the reaction of an azide and a phosphine with nitrogen extrusion.
-This reaction proceeds via nucleophilic attack of the phosphine on the azide through a cis-transition state to form a phosphazide intermediate which undergoes a four-membered ring closure to expel N_{2} (Figure 2).
+This reaction proceeds via nucleophilic attack of the phosphine on the azide through a cis-transition state to form a phosphazide intermediate which undergoes a four-membered ring closure to expel N2 ((Figure 1)).
 Over 100 years later, the Staudinger reaction remains one of the most general and widely used methods.
+A variation of the Staudinger reaction, Staudinger ligation, is a highly selective bioorthogonal reaction that is prominent in chemical biology in labeling or modifying cellular environments, proteins, DNA, etc.